pawanya028/cyclistic-bike-share-analysis/README.md

 ---

 ## 📁 Project Overview
-This case study explores **Cyclistic's bike-share usage data** to understand how **casual riders** and **annual members** use the service differently.
+This data analytics case study explores **Cyclistic bike-share usage** to understand behavioral differences between **casual riders** and **annual members**.

-The objective is to identify strategies that can **convert casual riders into annual subscribers**, increasing revenue and rider retention.
+The objective is to develop **data-driven strategies** to convert casual riders into annual members and boost long-term revenue.

 This project follows the **Google Data Analytics Capstone Framework**:
 > **Ask → Prepare → Process → Analyze → Share → Act**

 ---

 ## 🎯 Business Objective
-Identify behavioral differences between casual users and annual members and create **data-driven recommendations** to convert casual users into annual subscribers.
+Identify how annual members and casual riders use Cyclistic bikes differently and provide insights and recommendations that support increasing membership conversions.

 ---